-Packing list for Kruger National Park
+Packing list for a Kruger National Park Safari

 So, you’re here because you want to know what to pack for an African safari.
 The secret to packing is quite simple – less is more!
 By packing light, you’ll save yourself many headaches.
 You really don’t need to go crazy buying a camouflaged kit and pith helmets!
 Many guests arrive better kitted out than the rangers!
 In fact, you don't even need specialist equipment - just take comfortable clothes and avoid bright colours.
 Autumnal hues are best - beiges, browns, greens etc. It can get chilly on the back of the safari vehicle, so layers are good.

 Space is limited in safari vehicles and if your journey includes a charter flight, they are generally done on light aircrafts.
 The luggage limit is 20kg per person, total (hand plus checked), in soft sided bags only.
 If you’re flying from Johannesburg on a Chartered Flight to Kruger or Madikwe Game Reserve or planning a the Okavango Delta and Moremi Region or Chobe safari, this is of particular relevance.

 Johannesburg International Airport does have luggage storage facilities, which your consultant will be delighted to assist you in booking.
 Small to medium-sized duffel bags or soft-sided luggage works best, as there is no room for large, hard cases.
 Bear in mind that most lodges and hotels offer a laundry service.

 The safari experience is a relaxed affair, so you can leave your expensive jewellery at home.

 • 2 pair trousers (khakis or similar) 1 casual skirt for women

 • 1 “smart casual” or dressy evening attire

 • 2 t-shirts

 • 1 or 2 short sleeved shirts or blouses